glasnier/vagrant-puppet-gl/README.md

 Vagrant configuration using Puppet to setup a lot of stuffs.

 ### Examples

-    * vm-example: simple Ubuntu VM with basic softwares
+    * vm-example: simple VM VirtualBox based on Ubuntu with basic softwares

 ### Vagrant

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.

+Vagrant is licensed under the MIT License.

 ##### Vagrant basic commands